sandaiiyahh/JavaScript30/08-Fun With HTML5 Canvas/README.md

   ```

 ### 2. Flags & Mouse Listeners
- - According to Wes Bos, a common method that appears with coding is the use of boolean flags.
+ - According to Wes Bos, a common method that appears in coding is the use of boolean flags.
 Boolean flags are convenient ways to toggle on and off a certain event.
  - In our case, we needed to determine when a user starts and stops drawing so we used the boolean, `isDrawing`, to help us.

   ```javascript